-The system is optional, and the option has to be exercised by all the shareholders.
+This system is optional, and the option all shareholders must exercise it.

 The requirements for exercising the option are as follows:

-- the shareholders must all be limited liabilities companies with share capital, cooperative companies or mutual insurance companies resident in Italy;
+- – the shareholders must all be limited liabilities companies with shared capital, cooperative companies or mutual insurance companies’ resident in Italy;

 These conditions must be met from the very first day of the tax period of the subsidiary in which the option is exercised and remain in force until the end of the option period.